 Code 670: Vadim Uritsky

 Prof. Uritsky (CUA) is the lead faculty liaison & coordinator for the PHaSER consortium.
-He is the director of the Appalied Space Weather Research degree program at CUA and the head of the CUA's Space Weather Center.
-His interests include eruptive processes in the solar corona, plasma flows and waves in the young solar wind, magnetic reconnection in planetary magnetospheres, multiscale turbulence and complexity, and advanced data analysis techiques.
+He is the director of the Applied Space Weather Research degree program at CUA and the head of the CUA's Space Weather Center.
+His interests include eruptive processes in the solar corona, plasma flows and waves in the young solar wind, magnetic reconnection in planetary magnetospheres, multiscale turbulence and complexity, and advanced data analysis techniques.

 Code 671: Jie Zhang